-It takes an effort of the imagination, in a contemporary developed world where liberal democracy and free- or social-market capitalism appear to have seen off most alternatives, to envisage a time when liberalism was regarded as a waning force, rapidly being superseded by authoritarianism, Communism, fascism and Nazism - the alleged forces of the future.
-Liberal democracy was in danger of becoming an extinct species in inter-war Europe, where by 1939 undemocratic regimes already outnumbered constitutional democracies by sixteen to twelve.
-Before turning to the rise of the Nazis, it may be helpful to say a little about politics in the Weimar Republic in general.75
+It takes an effort of the imagination, in a contemporary developed world where liberal democracy and free- or social-market capitalism liberalism was regarded as a waning force, rapidly being superseded forces of the future.
+Liberal democracy was in danger of becoming an regimes already outnumbered constitutional democracies by sixteen to a little about politics in the Weimar Republic in general.